 God's gifts to us:

-There are some amazing gifts for us, the believers of today, which came from Jesus' death and resurrection for us:
+There are some amazing gifts for us as believers, which came from Jesus' death and resurrection:

 And in that day ye shall ask me nothing.
 Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give [it] you.
 John 16:23 KJV

 So now we are covered by Jesus' blood.
 Our dirtiness, nakedness, fear, guilt, and shame that kept us from the presence of the Father has been removed.
 Therefore, we can have a relationship with our Heavenly Father which was never before possible!

 Another amazing gift that Jesus gave us after the cross was the Holy Spirit on the day of Pentecost.
 Now we have a member of the Godhead dwelling within us!
 Through the Holy Spirit and in the name of Jesus, we have the power to overturn the works of the enemy in our lives.
 We have authority over every crispy critter of the enemy's kingdom that would want to join us and lead us away from the nature of God.

 Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
 Luke 10:19 KJV

 We still need to appropriate it!